osrf/ros2multirobotbook/src/ros2_tools_resources.md

 has different versions, and the format and structure of commands and API calls may differ slightly between versions (although the developers try to keep things as stable as possible).
 This book is specifically written for _ROS 2, Eloquent Elusor_, or ROS Eloquent to be terse.

-While newer or older versions of ROS will be generally helpful it is worth paying attention to the version number as there can be minor changes between versions.
-ROS has both major versions (i.e. ROS 1, and ROS 2) and minor versions denoted by a pair of matching letter adjectives and specific nouns related to specific genus and species of turtles (e.g. Eloquent Elusor, or Foxy Fitzroy).
-The biggest difference in the CLI and API come between the major versions, i.e. ROS 1 and ROS 2.
-There may be minor changes between minor versions, and usually it is the addition of features, not their modification or removal.
+While newer or older versions of ROS 2 will be generally similar, it is worth paying attention to the distribution name or version number as there are changes between versions.
+A major version of ROS 2 generally corresponds to a distribution, denoted by a pair of matching letter adjectives and specific nouns related to specific genus and species of turtles (e.g. Eloquent Elusor, or Foxy Fitzroy).
 It is worth noting that ROS versions are usually pegged to specific version of Ubuntu Linux.
-If your search engine results are specific enough for your particular problem it is a good practice to append your ROS version to your search.
-Moreover, when seeking help or posting questions online you should always specify the version of ROS version you are using.

 ROS grew up with the modern web, and as such it has a variety of resources and